sa-y-an/sa-y-an/README.md

 - I usually code in python
 - Interested in understanding why and when Neural Network architectures fail.
-- Currently working on optimising a SOTA Neural Network Architecture to boost its performance without compromising accuracy.
 - In my free time I love solving people's doubt at <a href="https://stackoverflow.com/users/16361344/cshelly" >stackoverflow  </a>